 What is ISO 42001?

-ISO 42001 is the world’s first AI-specific management system standard that defines how organizations must build, govern, and continuously improve AI systems.
-It helps startups ensure the correct, ethical, and responsible use of AI while covering areas such as fairness, transparency, accountability, and risk management.
+ISO 42001 is the worldβs first AI-specific management system standard that defines how organizations build, govern, and continuously improve AI systems.
+It helps startups ensure the ethical and responsible use of AI, covering key areas such as fairness, transparency, accountability, and risk management.

-This signals credibility to enterprise buyers, accelerates deal cycles, and future-proofs their stack against evolving AI regulations.
+For startups, this goes beyond compliance.
+It signals credibility to enterprise buyers, accelerates deal cycles, and helps future-proof their stack against evolving AI regulations.

 Why does ISO 42001 matter for startups?